Open banking: Risks and criticism

 With open banking, banks open their APIs to third-party fintech companies, which comes with security risks.
 Hackers can target third-party apps and excessive access privileges could be given to employees.
 Malicious actors may be able to trick banking customers and third-party companies with phishing scams.

 There are also privacy concerns about open banking.
 There is a risk of aggressive market practices or offering a customer more expensive products based on an analysis of openly-available financial data.

 For consumers, open banking poses a risk of "digital and financial exclusion".
 Mick McAteer, from the UK research firm Financial Inclusion Centre, said that only the tech-savvy would benefit from open banking and it would lead to more financial exclusion of those with low income.
 He said that consumers could be exploited, either by new types of payday loans or the misuse of data and personal information that people have revealed online.

 Use and regulation

 Africa

-Open banking in Nigeria was kickstarted by the Open Banking Nigeria as an initiative to be non-partisan and non-financial API standards for Nigerian financial services.
+Open banking in Nigeria was pioneered by Open Banking Nigeria, an initiative established to develop non-partisan, open API standards for Nigerian financial services.
 It was formed in June 2017 by a group of bankers and fintech experts who got together to propose the adoption of common API standards for the country.
 Open banking in Nigeria later evolved into a regulatory backed initiative with the release of the open banking regulation by the Central Bank of Nigeria in 2021 and the subsequent Operational Guidelines for Open Banking in Nigeria.